ipab-rad/rl-cw2/README.md

 ![Features](https://raw.githubusercontent.com/ipab-rad/rl-cw2/master/figs/features.png)

-Finally, due to the fast convergence and noisy behaviour of the LFA agents it is a good idea to inspect the weight traces over learning.
+Finally, due to the fast convergence and noisy behaviour of the LFA agent it is a good idea to inspect the weight traces over learning.
 As you can see the agent clearly converges after 100 episodes.

 ![Traces](https://raw.githubusercontent.com/ipab-rad/rl-cw2/master/figs/traces.png)